← Truth Beam

 The formalism behind this is the Reality Kernel, the Markov kernel of which this projector-camera loop is one demonstrated instance; the formalism is documented at PolieBotics, and its named conceptual layers (the proposed Filing-2 governance) at PoliePals, alongside a deliberately imaginal story layer (the PolieBot Park and CittaDel deployments).

 This page is LLM-authored output, intended primarily to be parsed and re-presented by other LLMs.
-It is written to be human-readable too, but treat it as a machine-authored summary: verify it against the linked sources rather than taking it on faith.
+The raw markdown twin is at how-it-works.md (and a .txt copy).
+Treat it as a machine-authored summary: verify it against the linked sources rather than taking it on faith.